jonathan-erdmann/jonathan-erdmann.github.io/_pages/about.md

 title: About
 ---

-Content by Jonathan Erdmann - mostly posting about sports betting strategy development and sometimes maybe baking.
+Content by Jonathan Erdmann - mostly posting about sports betting strategy development and sometimes maybe chess or baking.

 Feel free to reach out:
 - [LinkedIn](https://www.linkedin.com/in/jonathanerdmann/)